 Interesting Facts

-- Practicing origami is similar to meditation, and teaches perseverance, patience, and creativity.
+- Practicing origami is akin to meditation and teaches perseverance, patience, and creativity.

-- Working with paper is a great alternative to constantly using a smartphone or computer.
-It is a useful activity that develops fine motor skills and cognitive abilities.
+- Working with paper provides a refreshing alternative to constant use of smartphones and computers.
+It’s a hands-on activity that develops fine motor skills and cognitive abilities.

 National Paper Airplane Day is observed on May 26 each year.